 A woman covering her feet during prayers

-the permissibility for women to expose their feet during prayers.
+What is the permissibility for women to expose their feet during prayers?

 A Muslim woman must cover her entire body during prayers except for her face and hands.
 Imam abu Hanifa, al-Thawri and al-Mazsni from the Shafi school maintain that a woman's feet are not part of her 'awra [those parts of her body which not be exposed before persons to whom marriage is legal].
 However, Imam Malik maintains that a woman's feet are a lesser 'awra in the sense that exposing them does not render her prayers invalid even though it is forbidden or disliked.
 In such a case, if the time of the prayer has not ended, she is to repeat the prayer while covering her feet though she is not to repeat them if its time has ended but she will still be blameworthy.